Intelligent Earth (UKRI CDT in AI for the Environment)

 Informal enquiries should be made to the Intelligent Earth CDT administrator in the first instance.

-You are encouraged to communicate with academics working in your area of interest to discuss potential research topics and the possibility of being offered supervision.
+You are encouraged to communicate with academics working in your area of interest to discuss potential research topics and the possibility of being offered supervision but this does not affect the admissions process.
 Profiles of academics with whom you might wish to study can be found on the CDT website.

 Improving access to graduate study

-Socio-economic data (where it has been provided in the application form) and your contextual statement (if you choose to provide one) will be used as part of an initiative to contextualise applications at the different stages of the selection process.
-Once academic shortlisting has taken place, we will use also information on ethnicity as part of an initiative to ensure that applicants who identify as Black British are invited to interview.
+Contextual data (where it has been provided in the application form) and your contextual statement (if you choose to provide one) will be used as part of an initiative to contextualise applications at the different stages of the selection process.
+When academic shortlisting takes place, we will use also information on ethnicity as part of an initiative to ensure that applicants who identify as Black British and meet the relevant criteria are invited to interview.

 Completing your application